-Lunch break is thirty (30) minutes in length and tardiness is not accepted when returning to class unless pre-approved by a faculty member.
+Students will be considered tardy at 7:41 a.m.
+Lunch break is thirty (30) minutes in length and tardiness is not allowed when returning to class unless preapproved by a faculty member.
 (Tardiness is 5 or more minutes beyond start time.)